 - A non-nursing baccalaureate degree which includes 24 credit hours of specific, non-nursing prerequisite coursework directly relevant to healthcare practice or;

-- A minimum of 60 non-nursing university transferrable credits towards a baccalaureate degree.
+- A minimum of 60 non-nursing university transferrable credits toward a baccalaureate degree.
 These credits include or are in addition to 24 credit hours of specific, non-nursing prerequisite coursework directly relevant to healthcare practice.

 Admission to the NBNP is a competitive, criteria weighted process consisting of the following two parts: